 Yellow nutsedge has a very high potential for multiplying and spreading via tubers.
 This invasive species easily becomes established in all crops.
 Its rhizomes can damage tuber crops.
 Yield losses of up to 40% (potatoes) and 60% (sugar beet) have been observed, as well as qualitative losses.

-Neither classic graminicides nor the majority of other selective herbicides are therefore effective against yellow nutsedge.
+Consequently, neither classic graminicides nor most other selective herbicides are effective against yellow nutsedge.
 Pulling it does not guarantee complete eradication either.
-Only a combination of methods of tackling this weed allow it to be controlled in the long term.
+Hence, only a combination of methods for tackling this weed enable its control in the long term.